barafael/RC-Receiver-Interface/README.md

 This library provides a ```Receiver``` object from which you can read the input from an RC receiver.
 There are many sketches around the internet which achieve the same result, but some of them use blocking functions (i.e. pulseIn()) or are just long C files.
 This library provides an object-oriented receiver interface.
-For now, only PPM signals are supported, but at least CPPM should be easy to do.
+As input, PWM and CPPM signals are supported.
+For the latter, only one pin is needed, but it uses the teensy-specific PulsePosition library.

 # Supported Devices